Skip to Main Content

 (with author)

 FIRST NOTE: Author's first & last names, Book Title, ed./trans.
-Editor/Translator's first & last names (City of Publication: Publisher, Year), page numbers.
+Editor/Translator's first & last names (Publisher, Year), page numbers.

 SUBSEQUENT NOTES: Author's last name, Shortened Book Title, page number.